- More than 1 million Colorado residents are enrolled in Medicare.1

 Although Medigap plans are guaranteed-issue for people under 65 during their six-month enrollment window, insurers can charge higher premiums for people under 65.
 As of 2022/23, virtually all of the insurers offering Medigap plans in Colorado were charging less than $200/month (some less than $110/month) for Medigap Plan A if the enrollee was 65-years-old.
 But for a person under the age of 65, premiums for Plan A varied from about $150 to more than $800 per month.
 The state does regulate the extent to which premiums can be higher for people under 65, with extensive rules governing what an insurer can charge as a “credibility-weighted average age premium rate” (see Section 10(E) of the statute).

 Disabled Medicare beneficiaries have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they have access to any of the available Medigap plans, at the standard age-65 rates.

 Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare.
-Medicare Advantage premiums are not higher for those under 65.
-But Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $7,550 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+Medicare Advantage plan monthly premiums are not higher for those under 65.
+But Medicare Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care (as of 2023), plus the out-of-pocket cost of prescription drugs.14

 Special enrollment period in 2021 for Medigap enrollees with Plans F or C